o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/_index.md

 * [Octree generation](octree-generation) - How to create octree for 3D navigation
 * [3D Navigation splines](navigation-splines-tool) - Highly configurable splines for describing 3D movement of AI agents

-### Debugging and Behavior Authoring with the Kythera AI Inspector
+### Debugging and behavior authoring with the Kythera AI Inspector

 The Inspector is Kythera AI's browser-based debugger and behavior tree editor.